Commute by bus

 Heathrow operates a number of free bus services from staff car parks which can be used by anyone with an airport ID badge.
 These buses run approximately every ten minutes and connect these staff car parks with the Central Terminal Area (CTA), Terminal 4 or Terminal 5.

-A number of free bus services also connect the Compass Centre to the Central Terminal Area (CTA), Terminal 4 and Terminal 5.
+A number 8 connects the Compass Centre to the Central Terminal Area (CTA), Terminal 4 and Terminal 5.

 Central Terminal Area (CTA)